michaelbrockphd/python-examples/ReadMe.md

 # Python Practice

 Small repo holding my Python port-folio.
-The repo basically has two root folders:
+The repo basically has three root folders:
 * **modules** - where the Python code exists, and
 * **modules_test** - where all unit tests (helped along with [parameterized](https://github.com/wolever/parameterized) is held.
+* **moudles_demos** - simple demonstration module(s) to see the classes in action (and not just yay or nay from unit tests).

 ## Modules